 Recommendation of next conversation to answer: Dynamic conversation list features built-in automation that tells you which conversation to answer next, removing the need for decision making that can be time consuming and prone to human error.
-New idle status filter: The addition of the new ‘idle’ status filter allows you to determine which conversations have been pending a consumer response for over five minutes.

 Enhanced conversation summary: The conversation summary widget has been enhanced to support the entering of multiple notes by several agents.
 When handling conversations that have been transferred and owned by several agents, this will allow you to see a log of comments for context.

 History in transcript: The conversation history now appears directly in the transcript so that you can easily access past conversations, rather than needing to navigate to a dedicated widget.

 Closed conversation status filter: Closed conversations can be filtered into the conversation list by status, allowing agents to ensure that all their documentation is in place when wrapping up their shift.